Interviews Volume I

 Published by Tramnesia

-$7.00 · add to cart
+$7.00 ·

 After Modern History is a report on world events that re-edits the news of the day by linking together images according to a totally idiosyncratic perspective of pattern recognitions and typologies.
 After Modern History lifts photos from daily newspapers and re-organizes disparate, often atomized subjects into newly imagined affinities.
 For most people caught on the hard end of luck, the newspaper can be a lonely place.
 But in this second draft of history, bad news is no longer so isolated.
 There is no dateline.